cardanoz/constitution/constitution-23.md

     Constitutional Committee.

 7. Delegated Representative (DRep).
-The individual or entity registered to vote with respect to on-chain governance actions for its own behalf or on behalf of other Ada Holders.
+The individual or entity registered to vote with respect to on-chain governance actions on its own behalf or on behalf of other Ada Holders.

 8. Net Change Limit.
 The maximum allowed amount or percentage of